wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/TrafficDataCollectionMethodology.md

 Recorded to a PC with Kubuntu and used open source Guvcview software to save the video.
 800 x 448 resolution gave the best wide screen accuracy of vehicle position but small file size.
 However, 640 x 480 would also have surfaced if storage space is tight.

-A number of extra 5 min samples were taken around the time, in case further historical analysis is needed.
+A number of extra 5 minute Video samples were taken around the same time, in case further historical analysis is needed.

 In addition to recording the traffic at 5 frames per second, in this case additional information was recorded at the same time.
 A second video camera recorded pollution levels, in this case Noise at 30 fps.
 These were then synchronized to start at the same point as the Traffic analysis video.